 Kolubara coal exploitation complex.
 Waste management operations in the area of the Kolubara Basin within the OU "Površinski kopovi" ("open pit mines"), OU "Prerada" ("processing") and OU "Metal" are carried out by the Service for Waste and Hazardous Materials.
-Based on data on generated waste for the 2023 from MC Kolubara (Report on the state of the environment of PE EPIS for 2023, 2024), some of the most generated types of waste were singled out: scraping and processing of ferrous and non-ferrous metals, mineral non-chlorinated motor oils, oils for gearboxes and lubrication, oily water from the oil/water separator, other emulsions (waste emulsions, machine emulsions and halogen-free solutions, waste sludge from the washing lines, packaging containing substance residues or contaminated with dangerous substances, waste tires (transport steel cord tape, sealing rubber, wipers, roll rings), copper, bronze and brass (copper, copper strips, copper lacquered wire, copper coils with insulation, scrap tin bronze, scrap aluminium bronze), iron and steel.
+Based on data on generated waste for the 2022 from MC Kolubara (Report on the state of the environment of PE EPIS for 2022, 2023), some of the most generated types of waste were singled out: scraping and processing of ferrous and non-ferrous metals, mineral non-chlorinated motor oils, oils for gearboxes and lubrication, oily water from the oil/water separator, other emulsions (waste emulsions, machine emulsions and halogen-free solutions, waste sludge from the washing lines, packaging containing substance residues or contaminated with dangerous substances, waste tires (transport steel cord tape, sealing rubber, wipers, roll rings), copper, bronze and brass (copper, copper strips, copper lacquered wire, copper coils with insulation, scrap tin bronze, scrap aluminium bronze), iron and steel.

 Kostolac-Kovin coal exploitation complex.
-According to the data from the Report on the state of the environment of PE EPIS for 20227, the largest amounts of waste generated in 2022 (for the Branch TPP-Mine "Kostolac" (parts of the branch OPM "Drmno" and OPM "Ćirikovac") were composed of: iron and steel, mineral, non-chlorinated used engine oil for gearboxes and lubrication, waste mineral non-chlorinated hydraulic oil, waste mineral non-chlorinated engine oil, lead batteries, copper cables, et.
+According to the data from the Report on the state of the environment of PE EPIS for 2022, the largest amounts of waste generated in 2022 (for the Branch TPP-Mine "Kostolac" (parts of the branch OPM "Drmno" and OPM "Ćirikovac") were composed of: iron and steel, waste mineral non-chlorinated hydraulic oil, waste mineral non-chlorinated engine oil for gearboxes and lubrication, lead batteries, copper cables, etc.